Columbus Personal Injury Attorney Representing Your Rights After an Accident

 Proving these elements is more complicated than it appears.
 It requires knowledge of Ohio law and the ability to identify important facts that will prove your case.
-An experienced Columbus personal injury lawyer will know how to build a strong case so that you can get the compensation you need to make a full recovery.
+An experienced Columbus injury attorney will know how to build a strong case so that you can get the compensation you need to make a full recovery.

 The Duty of Care in Ohio

 Generally speaking, everyone has a legal duty to make a reasonable effort to avoid causing injury to others.
 The specific duty of care owed to you by the other party will depend on the nature of your case.
 For example:

 - All drivers have a duty to drive safely.